The Best Hiking packs

 Hydration Vest: Nathan Pinnacle

 This is a great example of a full-sized piece of gear that is nonetheless lightweight, ergonomic, and designed to keep you moving, not slow you down.
 It can carry more than enough water for a vigorous day hike (1.6 liters, to be precise) and, more to the point when you’re hiking with kids, it offers 12 liters of storage capacity, so you can carry most of what they’ll need to keep moving, AKA food.
-The Pinnacle can also accommodate other choice pieces of family hiking gear, like a first aid kit, bug spray, and sunblock, and those latter two start to be more and more important in spring.
+The Pinnacle can also accommodate other choice pieces of family hiking gear, like a first aid kit, a hat, a base layer shirt, and so forth.

 • Hydration Backpack: CamelBack M.U.L.E. shown in three quarter view with a water bladder stay and in teal